Amid Mariupol horror, a newborn rests in her mother’s arms

 The embassy followed with a second tweet in which it shared a photo of Vishegirskaya wrapped in a blanket outside the hospital alongside an image from her Instagram account to suggest she was playing a role.

-AP reporters in Mariupol who documented the attack in video and photos saw the victims and damage firsthand – and nothing to indicate the hospital was used as anything other than a hospital.
+AP reporters in Mariupol who documented the attack in video and photos saw the victims and damage first-hand – and nothing to indicate the hospital was used as anything other than a hospital.

 Twitter has since removed the Russian Embassy’s tweets, and existing links are directed to a notice that says the posts violated Twitter’s rules.